alexch/codelikethis/public/lessons/server_side_javascript/hello_express.md

 # Hello, Express!

 In this lesson you will create a trivial web application in [Express](https://expressjs.com/) and deploy it to Heroku, where it will be visible to everyone on the Internet.
-(Since Express is built on top of NodeJS, this lesson is very similar to the [Hello, Node!](./hello_node) lesson.)

 # Hello, File!